How Did The Enlightenment Affect The French Revolution

 Core Enlightenment Principles

 Individualism, another cornerstone of Enlightenment thought, emphasized the inherent worth and dignity of each human being.
-Philosophers like John Locke argued that individuals possess natural rights that governments cannot legitimately infringe upon.
+Day to day, philosophers like John Locke argued that individuals possess natural rights that governments cannot legitimately infringe upon.
 These rights included the right to life, liberty, and property, and they formed the basis of modern liberal thought.
 The concept of individual rights was particularly appealing to the Third Estate in France, which comprised the vast majority of the population but had little to no political power.
 They sought to assert their rights and demand a more equitable distribution of power and resources.

 Dissemination of Enlightenment Ideas

 The spread of Enlightenment ideas throughout French society was facilitated by a number of factors, including the rise of salons, coffeehouses, and printing presses.
-Salons, often hosted by wealthy and influential women, provided a forum for intellectuals to discuss new ideas and debate controversial topics.
+That's why Salons, often hosted by wealthy and influential women, provided a forum for intellectuals to discuss new ideas and debate controversial topics.
 Coffeehouses served as gathering places for ordinary citizens to read newspapers and pamphlets, exchanging information and opinions.
 The proliferation of printing presses made books and other printed materials more accessible, allowing Enlightenment ideas to reach a wider audience.

 Key Enlightenment Thinkers and Their Influence